-Run 1-hour tests in 2 min on your current CI server with optimal parallelisation Starting at $0/mo.
+Run your 1-hour test suite in 2 minutes with optimal parallelization.
+Starting at ~$0/hour.

-Knapsack Pro is fault-tolerant and can withstand possible CI instance preemptions (shut down) when you use highly affordable CI nodes like Google Cloud Preemptible VMs or Amazon EC2 Spot Instances: when you retry a node that was shut down the same tests are executed.
+Knapsack Pro gracefully handles preemptions when you use spot CI nodes like Google Cloud Preemptible VMs or Amazon EC2 Spot Instances: when you retry a node that was shut down the same tests are executed.

 The available application locations for this add-on are shown below, and depend on whether the application is deployed to a Common Runtime region or Private Space.
 Learn More

 |Installable in Space

 Need a larger plan?
 Let our customer success team help!
 Learn more.

 To provision, copy the snippet into your CLI or use the install button above.